 I will be 62, and my wife is 58.
 We are both retired at present.
 We own acreage (deed) under an LP where we are both partners and intend to build a home on it.
-We can pay outright for the home and own 100% equity in house and acreage.
-My thought is take a reverse mortgage to fund the next 5-10 years of living expense while delaying IRA withdraw and letting it grow and also delay SS until full benefit or wait until 70 to collect.
+We can pay outright for the home and own 100% equity in the house and acreage.
+My thought is to take a reverse mortgage to fund the next 5-10 years of living expenses while delaying IRA withdrawal and letting it grow and also delay SS until full benefit or wait until 70 to collect.
 If the LP acreage that the house will be on considered together to utilize LP acreage equity and is this a sensible use of the reverse mortgage? – Eric

-The loan must encumber just one parcel; it cannot cross collateralize multiple parcels of land.
+The loan must encumber just one parcel; it cannot cross-collateralize multiple parcels of land.
 Therefore, if the acreage that you reference is part of the same legal parcel on which the improved home is situated, then yes, that value will be considered – but the appraiser will have to be able to find other sales of similar properties when doing the appraisal.

-You don’t indicate the amount of the acreage but for argument’s sake, let’s call it 5 acres of land with a pad suitable for building.
+You don’t indicate the amount of the acreage, but for argument’s sake, let’s call it 5 acres of land with a pad suitable for building.
 If the 5 acres is a separate legal parcel, it would not be considered in the value and would not be encumbered by the loan.
 If the 5 acres were all part of the same legal description, it would also be encumbered with the reverse mortgage, but the appraiser would have to be able to find similar sales with 5 acres parcels to determine the value of the lot.

 Before doing anything like that, you would want to verify local sales and zoning ordinances to ensure that you were not incurring unnecessary expenses that did not improve your position.
-I know this may not give you the answers you seek, but I would rather give you an idea of the things you need to research than to give you a short and quick answer that leads you to the wrong conclusions.
+I know this may not give you the answers you seek, but I would rather give you an idea of the things you need to research than give you a short and quick answer that leads you to the wrong conclusions.

 ARLO recommends these helpful resources: